Getting Started

 NuGet Package: NServiceBus (8.x)

-While this sample uses the MSMQ transport, the concepts shown are valid for all transports based on message driven subscriptions.
-The approach shown in this sample is not applicable to transports that support native pub/sub.
+While this sample uses the MSMQ transport, the concepts shown are valid for all transports based on message-driven subscriptions except those that support native pub/sub.
 For more information see Publish-Subscribe.

 Running the sample